-This is the percent of students who are eligible for free or reduced priced meals; or have parents/guardians who did not receive a high school diploma.
+Students who are eligible for free or reduced priced meals; or have parents/guardians who did not receive a high school diploma.

-This is the percent of students who are learning to communicate effectively in English, typically requiring instruction in both the English Language and in their academic courses.
+Students who are learning to communicate effectively in English, typically requiring instruction in both the English Language and in their academic courses.

-This is the percent of students whose well-being is the responsibility of a court.
+Students whose well being is the responsibility of a court.